Delegation reports record progress in sliding track build in run up to 2026 Winter Olympics

 The work accomplished, Andrea Varnier, chief executive officer of the Italian committee, was “unthinkable one year ago.”
 The goal is to guarantee the best experience to the athletes and fans during the games … with a state-of-the art facility that is also pioneering in terms of sustainability.”
 His speech won heavy applause.

 “The Italians have reason to be upbeat because people didn’t believe they could do it,” Carlino said.
 “They’ve turned the corner.”
-He said multiple crews are working on the project.
+He said multiple crews are working on the project and that once the track is approved, crews can turn their attention to the grounds and buildings around the course.

 Related Reading: Cool Runnings, part 2?
 Jamaican bobsled team gears up for next Olympics